 A thank you for kisses on my forehead and fingers entwined in mine.

-A thank you for being a stepping stone and a push in a different direction.
+A thank you for being a push in a different direction.

 Because who knows what our future might have held, but, now I can envision futures.

 And that is exciting, terrifying, and new.